 Hilton runs promotions every now and then (normally quarterly) which you should always sign up for.
 Most of the time you will not see tangible boost in your points balance, but once in a blue moon they do offer genuine value.
-The latest one which covers Q1 2019, “Points Unlimited”, is surprisingly generous, giving 2000 points per stay (even if it lasts just one night) and 10000 points for every 5 stays with no upper limit on its earning.
-Promotion ends 5th May 2019.
+The latest one which covers Q1 2020 and is covered in this article.

 Standard Room Rewards

 Hilton does not use a fixed band chart to determine how many points a night will cost.
 It is unfortunate, but you just need to manually check the hotel price where you plan to stay and hope for the best!

 Silver, Gold or Diamond members can receive every 5th night free when they book a reward stay between 5 nights to 20 nights.
 This benefit suits those who collect a lot of points through the year but only holiday with family a few times per year and commit to staying in one hotel – i.e. if you have children!

 The cheaper hotels do offer genuine value for your Hilton points if you select the “Points and Money” option.
 I can't give you the exact value as this varies hotel to hotel, but expect to pay somewhere between 2 000 — 20 000 plus $30USD-$100USD.
 Compare the cash you will offset by using the points (not forgetting the currency exchange).
 If you can get over €0.005 per point then it's already a good deal.